meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 }
 ```

 Note that the code above won't work in GLFW 3, but you get the idea.
 The function looked and worked more or less the same as our own BMP loading function, only it could be told to send the data to OpenGL straight away.
+Image loading functions in _libjpeg_ and _libpng_ work in a similar fashion: you give them a file name, and you get back information on the image size and a pointer to pixel data.

 # Compressed Textures